davidben/C2SP/tlog-ext-cosignature.md

 They may also be referred to as **cosigners** when the formulation is clear from context.

-Extended cosigners have an **origin** and a public key.
-The origin is a unique identifier for the cosigner.
-The origin MUST be non-empty, and it SHOULD be a schema-less URL containing neither Unicode spaces nor plus (U+002B), such as `example.com/mirror42`.
-This is only a recommendation to avoid collisions, and clients MUST NOT assume that the origin is following this format or that the URL corresponds to a reachable endpoint.
+Extended cosigners have an **name** and a public key.
+The name is a unique identifier for the cosigner.
+The name MUST be non-empty, and it SHOULD be a schema-less URL containing neither Unicode spaces nor plus (U+002B), such as `example.com/mirror42`.
+This is only a recommendation to avoid collisions, and clients MUST NOT assume that the name is following this format or that the URL corresponds to a reachable endpoint.

 For each supported log, an extended cosigner follows some append-only branch of